SAP-samples/teched2025-DA266/README.md

 >   - **`<BDC_SHARE_NAME>`** - bdc_share_payment
 >   - **`<CATALOG_NAME>`** - uc_delayed_payment
 >   - **`<SCHEMA_NAME>`** - your assigned group name, e.g. grp01
 <br>

+>[!TIP]
+>1. **Start with the Exercise notebooks** to follow the guided workflow and implement each step yourself.
+>2. **Refer to the Solution notebooks** for completed code and best practices.
+>3. **Follow the notebook order** (as indicated by the numbering) for a logical progression from data understanding to publishing a data product.
+>4. **Publishing to BDC**: The final notebook in each scenario demonstrates how to expose your results as a data product using Delta Sharing and the SAP BDC Connect SDK.

 - A. Sharing Data Products to SAP Databricks
     - Exercise